F0lak/dm_open_ref/ref/proc/call_ext.md

 A newer and more flexible way of calling external libraries is now available, and it allows you to pass strings, numbers, and references, and also get other types of valus in return.
-This uses [Byondapi](/%7B%7Bappendix%7D%7D/Byondapi) and requires your external library to be compiled with the `byondapi.h` header file (if using C or C++).
+This uses [Byondapi](/ref/%7B%7Bappendix%7D%7D/Byondapi.md) -mand requires your external library to be compiled with the `byondapi.h` header file (if using C or C++).
 Byondapi also includes helpful C++ wrapper classes in separate files.